keras-team/governance/rfcs/20200103-grouped-convolution.md

 ### Is it justified to become part of the core API?

-I think the amount of issues asking for this feature justifies an addition to the core API.
-The addition is also easy to maintain since it does not require large changes to the code base, but your mileage might vary.
-An alternative would be to add support for it to [TensorFlow Addons](https://github.com/tensorflow/addons), but this would introduce a substantial amount of code duplication between the repositories.
+The amount of issues asking for this feature might justify an addition to the core API.
+An alternative would be to add support for it to [TensorFlow Addons](https://github.com/tensorflow/addons).
+Since this is an addition do an existing layer that is supported by many other frameworks and not a new layer type I propose to bypass TensorFlow Addons in this case.

 ### Grouped Convolutions on CPU